Coronavirus Disease 2019 (COVID-19): Frequently Asked Questions from Transplant Candidates and Recipients

 Q: I am a transplant recipient and my child is going back to school.
 What precautions should we take?

 A: While there are no specific recommendations on this issue, transplant candidates and recipients should stay vigilant and continue with safe practices.
+Please check with your school administrator regarding the local safety measures and options for both virtual and in person learning.
 Some actions to consider include wearing masks at school, helping your child to clean their hands often, avoid sharing personal items, and closely monitoring for symptoms.
 Also, stay tuned to any reports of students or teachers with suspected or confirmed COVID-19.

 Q: How do I cope with stress and take care of my mental health?